ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/how-to/get-server-build-number.dotnet.markdown

 # Commands : How to get server build number?

-To check with what version of server commands are working use `GetBuildNumber` command from `GlobalAdmin`.
+To check with what version of server commands you are working use `GetBuildNumber` command from `GlobalAdmin`.

 ## Syntax